Black Bean and Beef Chili

 - 1/4 cup fresh-squeezed lime juice (I used my fresh-frozen lime juice)

-- pinch ground Chipotle chile pepper (or one diced chile from a can of Chipotle Chiles in Adobo)
+- pinch of ground Chipotle chile pepper or one diced chipotle chile from a can (optional)

 - 1/4 cup fresh lime juice (I used my fresh-frozen lime juice)